jamieandrews08/MachineLearning/README.md

         * Use the reduced data created by each method in Part 2 as input
         * Use the reduced data of each method from Part 2 and cluster labels from each algorithm in Part 3

-   (The write up then compares the results from all 12 models to results of ANN created in Supervised Learning project.)

 ### Markov Decision Processes: